 One of my favorite things about driving through the Karoo Heartland during the winter is seeing the aloes in bloom.
 But there is another Karoo succulent that grows between the aloes that most people don't really notice called Noors.
 The Noors is a type of euphorbia and found especially around the town of Jansenville.
-They are smallish, thorny plants with milky sap and the reason that the region is called the Noorsveld.
+They … Continue reading Flowering Noors

 The Tsitsikamma and the Langkloof is linked by a short pass over the mountain between Oudebosch and Kareedouw on the eastern side.
 The pass only has 7 bends, all of them are minor.
 It does offer sweeping views of the Tsitsikamma mountains to the left (west) with the green valley on the right dotted with … Continue reading Langkloof Proteas

 A drive up Kragga Kamma Road towards Colleen Glen may just give you a colourful surprise this time of year.
 I saw a photo of the stunning aloe fence on Kragga Kamma Road in full bloom on Facebook and just had to go and see it myself.
 The whole aloe fence is probably a good … Continue reading Kragga Kamma aloe fence

-It seems that it doesn't matter where and what time of year you go for a hike along one of the trails around Port Elizabeth, there is always plants flowering.
+Flowers along the Sacramento Trail between Schoenmakerskop and Sardinia Bay It seems that it doesn't matter where and what time of year you go for a hike along one of the trails around Port Elizabeth, there is always plants flowering.
 It's one of the great things of especially fynbos which is found along a lot … Continue reading Port Elizabeth has some blooming good hikes

 I took a walk along the trails in the Baakens Valley for the first time in ages this morning.
 The veld is very brown and grey due to it being winter, the fact that we're going through a drought and the fire that burned through the valley a few months ago.
 There are patches of … Continue reading Yellow and purple in the Baakens Valley

 The Latin name for the Red Hot Poker is Kniphofia and its also sometimes known as a Torch lily or Poker plant.
 According to Wikipedia, it is a genus of plants in the family Xanthorrhoeaceae, subfamily Asphodeloideae, that includes 70 or more species native to Africa.
 This specific one I found close to Schoenies.